Tawqi3i/tawqi3i-esigner-clients-demo/README.md

 ### SSR/HostedApp
 Project: **ESignerDemoWasmApp**

-A Client Side Rendering Blazor app that demonstrates the auth flow when RedirectUrl hits the **host/backend**.
+An Interactive WebAssembly Blazor app that demonstrates the auth flow when RedirectUrl hits the **host/backend**.
 This setup applies to SSR apps as well.